Internet-Draft OpenPGP Key Replacement October 2024

 A.2.
 Alice Creates a V6 Primary Key

-• Bob wants to send Alice a message and has Alice's v4 Original Key.
+• Bob wants to send Alice a message and has Alice's v4 original certificate.

-• Either Bob's copy of Alice's Original Key already has the Replacement Key Subpacket pointing to a v6 primary key, or Bob refreshes Alice's Original Key from a keyserver and sees a new Replacement Key Subpacket.
+• Either Bob's copy of Alice's original certificate already has the Replacement Key subpacket pointing to a v6 primary key, or Bob refreshes Alice's original certificate from a keyserver and sees a new Replacement Key subpacket.

-• If Bob has a v6 implementation, it can proceed with fetching Alice's v6 Replacement Key, validating it, etc, and then use it to send his message to Alice.
+• If Bob has a v6 implementation, it can proceed with fetching Alice's v6 replacement certificate, validating it, etc, and then use it to send his message to Alice.

-• If Bob doesn't have a v6 implementation, it can continue to use Alice's v4 Original Key.
+• If Bob doesn't have a v6 implementation, it can continue to use Alice's v4 original certificate.

-WKD does not currently allow more than one valid TPK to be returned for a query, therefore it cannot easily support this use case.
+WKD does not currently allow more than one valid certificate to be returned for a query, therefore it cannot easily support this use case.

 Appendix B. Acknowledgments